 It’s super important to have cash on hand in an emergency fund.
 Life is unpredictable, and you never know when something will pop up that demands extra money.
 It’s good practice to have 3-6 months of living expenses in a savings account just in case.
 Especially as a homeowner, you need some money squirreled away for repairs and maintenance.

 Once you put money towards your mortgage you won’t be able to get it back.
 You can’t access that cash again like you could if that money was in your savings or investments.

 Make sure you’re putting enough money away for retirement and any other long-term lifestyle goals before considering paying down your mortgage faster.
 This is also where tax-efficiency comes into play—putting extra money into a RRSP so that you get the tax refund may be more advantageous than paying down your mortgage.
-Talk to a Plan Pro to see what the best choice for you is.
+Talk to an advisor to see what the best choice for you is.

 If you’re close to retirement (say 5 years away) and it’s important to you to be mortgage-free when you retire, it makes sense to apply any extra cash you have against your mortgage until then.

 If you’re a long way out from retirement, it most likely makes sense to put extra money towards your investments.
 You’ll be able to make a higher return in the stock market than what you’re paying in interest on your mortgage.

 This is where we remind you that money doesn’t boil down to math.
 Just because it may make more sense from a numbers perspective to invest your money rather than pay down your mortgage, doesn’t mean that’s the right choice for you.
 If you’re very uncomfortable with debt and think you would feel more at ease seeing that number decrease faster then, by all means, pay down your mortgage.
 Just make sure you have an emergency fund and that your savings are on track.